BarbyKelly/quizproject/README.md

 First time user, may want to:

-- Check their knowledge about Estonia.
+- Check their knowledge about Estonia

-- Learn something new about Estonia.
+- Learn something new about Estonia

-- Click on tabs.
+- Click on "Start Estonia Quiz" button
+- Experience that all buttons work on the website

-- See that everything works on the website.
+- See one question at a time displayed on the screen
+- Click on any of the answer options
+- Find out which answer was correct
+- Click on the button: "Next Question"
+- Go through all of the questions
+- Restart the quiz at the end of 10 questions

 #### Returning User:

 Returning user may want to:

+- Do all that First Time User may do, as well as:
-- See different quiz options.
+  - See different quiz options (future feature)

-- Test their knowledge again.
+  - Test their knowledge again

-- See updated info on the website.
+  - See updated info on the website, if any details should change (eg population)

-- Improve their score.
+  - Improve their score (score counting: future feature)

-- See that all of the links work.
+  - See new buttons added (future feature: eg Quit Quiz button, check your best score, choose type of quiz)
+  - Be able to click on links (future feature, links to resources)

 [Back to top](#contents)

 ## Website Structure

-This website includes one page where different areas can be accessed via buttons.
+This website includes one page:
-- Welcome and Instructions area with buttons,
-- Quiz area with buttons.
+- With "Start Estonia Quiz" button
+- Leading player to questions, answer options
+- And an option to click "Next Question" button
+- At the end of the quiz i.e. 10 questions, "Restart Quiz" buttons appears
+- Clicking on "Reset Quiz" starts the same 10 questions all over again, shuffled in a different order

 ### Wireframes